aristanetworks/anta/docs/advanced_usages/custom-tests.md

 The code here can be very simple as well as very complex and will depend of what you expect to do.
 But in all situation, the same baseline can be leverage:

 - Function parameters:
-  - `async` in front of the function definition to support async mechanism.
+  - `async` in front of the function the function signature defines it as a coroutine and enable parallel execution.
   - `device: InventoryDevice`: Device information (mandatory)
   - `result: TestResult`: A result structure to save test (mandatory)
   - Any option your test may require.
 In our example, we use `minimum: Optional[int]`